 When to Consider Changing Your Furnace

 Typically, a well-maintained furnace can last between 15 to 20 years.
 However, as your furnace ages, it becomes less efficient and more prone to breakdowns.
 Regular maintenance can extend its lifespan, but eventually, even the most robust units need replacement.
-It’s important to be proactive rather than reactive when it comes to replacing your furnace, as waiting until it breaks down completely can leave you without heat at the most inconvenient times.
+Changing Your Furnace at the right time is important to stay proactive rather than reactive, as waiting until it breaks down completely can leave you without heat at the most inconvenient times.

 Moreover, older furnaces often lack the advanced features and energy efficiency of newer models.
 This means they not only cost more to operate but can also contribute to uneven heating, making some areas of your home uncomfortably cold.
 By understanding the typical lifespan and signs of aging, you can plan ahead for a replacement, ensuring you have reliable heating when you need it most.